Adetuyi/DSS-System/README.md

 ## Styling

-Colors, mixins and fonts are all in the theme of styled components which are exported from `base/theme.js`.
+Colors and fonts are all in the theme of styled components which are exported from `base/theme.js`.
 Check the theme to see if a styling or color you need is already there before creating a new style.

 **rem** and **em** should be used in place of **px** where applicable.